awsdocs/aws-config-developer-guide/doc_source/iam-inline-policy-blocked-kms-actions.md

 blockedActionsPatternsType: CSV
 Comma\-separated list of blocked KMS action patterns, for example, kms:\*, kms:Decrypt, kms:ReEncrypt\*\.

+excludeRoleByManagementAccount \(Optional\)Type: boolean
+Exclude a role if it is only assumable by organization management account\.

 ## AWS CloudFormation template<a name="w29aac11c33c17b7d229c15"></a>

 To create AWS Config managed rules with AWS CloudFormation templates, see [Creating AWS Config Managed Rules With AWS CloudFormation Templates](aws-config-managed-rules-cloudformation-templates.md)\.